Only the Chosen May Wield

 - In Graham McNeill's Warhammer40000 Horus Heresy novel Fulgrim, invading the temple of the Laer turns up a literal sword in the stone.
 Fulgrim draws it out.
 Justin "hears" a voice tell him to let Fulgrim take it, though it feels quite wrong.

-- The three swords used by The Dresden Files's Knights of the Cross (outright stated to be Kusanagi, Durandal and Excaliber) respond strongly to powerful hope, love, and faith respectively.
-Further, it's revealed in Small Favor that all three of the most recent Knights have royalty in their ancestry*, which strongly implies that Murphy has royal ancestry as well.
+- The three holy swords used by The Dresden Files's Knights of the Cross (outright stated to be Kusanagi, Durandal and Excalibur) respond strongly to powerful faith, hope, and love respectively.
+Further, it's revealed in Small Favor that all three of the most recent Knights have royalty in their ancestrynote , which strongly implies that Murphy has royal ancestry as well.

 - Callandor in The Wheel of Time could only be taken from the Heart of the Stone of Tear by the Dragon Reborn.